Quantar Lab

 What we mean by "practical" quantum algorithms

 Near-term quantum devices have limited qubit counts and are affected by noise.
-For that reason, our goal is not only to propose algorithms, but also to make them implementable and measurable under realistic constraints: gate sets, connectivity, depth budgets, and measurement cost.
+Our goal is not only to propose algorithms, but also to make them implementable and measurable under realistic constraints: gate sets, connectivity, depth budgets, and measurement cost.

 Key idea: "Algorithm" and "compiler" must be designed together.
 A good theoretical circuit is not enough if it becomes too deep after routing or too expensive to measure.